Quantum dynamics of perfect fluids: Introduction

-We have verified by an explicit calculation that similar $c_T\rightarrow 0$ power divergences to those seen at tree-level also appear in the energy-momentum tensor's two-point Wightman correlator at one-loop order (subleading order in the derivative expansion).
+We have verified by an explicit calculation that $c_T\rightarrow 0$ power divergences similar to those seen at tree-level also appear in the energy-momentum tensor's two-point connected Wightman correlator at one-loop order (subleading order in the derivative expansion).
 In hindsight, it is clear that at $c_T\neq 0$ such singularities must be present in Green's functions of generic local operators, since quantum mechanical unitarity requires the one-loop diagrams to have cuts corresponding to tree-level decay processes.
 Even worse, we find by power-counting that multi-loop corrections to correlators scale as successively more powers of $1/c_T$.
 This again follows from unitarity, and reflects the growing dimensionality (and therefore volume) of phase space as more particles (cut propagators) are included in the final state.
 This pattern indicates a breakdown of the perturbative expansion of the regularized EFT, and it is an open problem to determine if the strongly-coupled nature of the $c_T\rightarrow 0$ limit can be somehow tamed by a judicious resummation of the naive loop expansion\footnote{The authors of~\cite{Gripaios:2014yha} claim instead that time-ordered correlators of SDiff invariant operators constructed out of the field $\phi^I(x)$ are IR-safe, at least in $d=2$ spatial dimensions, and can therefore be calculated even without the addition of symmetry breaking deformations to the perfect fluid Lagrangian.
-We believe that the results of~\cite{Gripaios:2014yha} are an artifact of the specific form of dimensional regularization (in which the spatial and time directions have to be separately continued away from the physical dimensions), and, as we have verified, do not hold if other regularization schemes are used to defined the one-loop integrals.
-See Appendix~\ref{app:triumph} for an explicit comparison of results using different regulators.}.
+However, SDiff invariance of observables is clearly not sufficient to ensure IR safety.
+For example, the regularized free theory exhibits pathological thermodynamic behavior, e.g., a vortex mode contribution to the thermal entropy $\sim T^d/c_T^d$ at finite temperature $T$ that diverges in the $c_T\rightarrow 0$ limit.
+We find that even in the context of the Green's functions considered in~\cite{Gripaios:2014yha}, the claims of IR safety are an artifact of the specific form of dimensional regularization (in which the spatial and time directions have to be separately continued away from the physical dimensions), and, as we have verified, do not hold if other regularization schemes are used to define the one-loop integrals.
+See Appendix~\ref{app:triumph} for an explicit comparison of results using different regulators.}